-- "latest year" (or "latest survey year") refers to the (survey) year ending March 2018 - "previous year" (or "previous survey year") refers to the (survey) year ending March 2017 - any other time period is referred to explicitly
+- "latest year" (or "latest survey year") refers to the (survey) year ending June 2018 - "previous year" (or "previous survey year") refers to the (survey) year ending June 2017 - any other time period is referred to explicitly

 Our bulletins are produced every quarter, based on rolling data.
 This means that there is an overlap of data from one bulletin to the next.
-For example, the time period covered in our last bulletin was from January 2017 to December 2017.
-Our current bulletin uses some of this data (from April 2017 to December 2017) and adds in new data gathered between January and March 2018.
+For example, the time period covered in our last bulletin was April 2017 to March 2018.
+Our current bulletin uses some of this data (from July 2017 to March 2018) and adds in new data gathered between April and June 2018.
 As a result, many findings do not change greatly between quarterly bulletins.